-It is probably pretty obvious if you look back over my posted recipes the past month or so, that I am a little obsessed right now with winter squash.
-I am enjoying all the different varieties of squash available this time of year, and since squash is so versatile, I am using it in just about everything I make.
+Every fall I become a little obsessed with winter squash.
+I am thoroughly enjoying all the different varieties of squash available this time of year, and since squash is so versatile, I am using it in just about everything I make.
 As well as being delicious, winter squash is a good source of vitamin E, thiamin, niacin, vitamin B-6, folate, pantothenic acid, and manganese.
 A cup of cubed butternut squash also provides 582 mg of potassium, more than the amount available in a banana, which I find pretty amazing!
 Is it no wonder that I keep trying to find ways to dd it into all of my recipes?

 I have often shared that my husband needs to have his pasta at least three times a week.
 If I get too creative with recipes and forget to add pasta into our weekly menu plan, I will get a gentle reminder.
 Luckily I love pasta almost as much as he does.
 The other problem that arrises often is that he’d like me to prepare his favorite pasta dishes over and over again, but since I am always looking for new recipes to share on my blog, he often does not get his way.
 This pasta dish was created when I was asked (begged) to please make pasta for dinner, but I had already roasted some butternut squash for something else.
 I decided to switch gears and use my squash as the main ingredient in a pasta sauce.
 I pureed half the squash and set aside the rest to fold into the pasta at the end.